sergiokapone/sergiokapone/Readme.md

 I always strive to improve my skills and explore new technologies.
 I enjoy working in the areas of data analysis, modeling of physical systems and processes, and software development for scientific and engineering tasks.

-You can find more detailed information about me on my website at [insert your website URL here](https://sergiokapone.github.io/)].
+You can find more detailed information about me on my website at [website](https://sergiokapone.github.io/).